 Flammable or Combustible Tank Permits

-The Calgary Fire Department is the authority having jurisdiction in the City of Calgary for the installation, removal, or alteration of flammable and combustible liquid storage tanks.
-You can learn what classifies as a flammable or combustible liquid in the Alberta Fire Code (AFC) Division B Article 220.127.116.11.
-Classification.
+The Calgary Fire Department is the authority in Calgary for the installation, removal or alteration of flammable and combustible liquid storage tanks.
+You can learn what classifies as a flammable or combustible liquid in the National Fire Code – Alberta Edition 2019 (NFC-AE) Division B Article 22.214.171.124 Classification.

 These requirements also apply to tanks that contain windshield washer antifreeze.
 Windshield washer antifreeze has been classified as a 1C flammable liquid.